scalameta/coc-metals/readme.md

 ```

 Then, issue a `:PlugInstall` to install the extension, and regularly a `:PlugUpdate` to update it and pull in the latest changes.

+*** Keep in mind that if you are installing directly from the repo via `:CocInstall` with the
+repository url or through a plugin manger, remove `coc-metals` with `:CocUninstall coc-metals`
+before you add it in with one of the other methods to not conflict with one another.

 ### Importing a build